-The plastic container is fabricated from a specially formulated polyvinyl chloride plastic.
-Water can permeate from inside the container into the overwrap in amounts insufficient to affect the solution significantly.
-Solutions in contact with the plastic container can leach out certain of its chemical components in very small amounts within the expiration period, e.g., di-2-ethylhexyl phthalate (DEHP), up to 5 parts per million.
-However, the safety of the plastic has been confirmed in tests in animals according to USP biological tests for plastic containers as well as by tissue culture toxicity studies.
+The flexible plastic container is fabricated from a specially formulated polyvinylchloride.
+Water can permeate from inside the container into the overwrap but not in amounts sufficient to affect the solution significantly.
+Solutions inside the plastic container also can leach out certain of its chemical components in very small amounts before the expiration period is attained.
+However, the safety of the plastic has been confirmed by tests in animals according to USP biological standards for plastic containers.

 Metronidazole Injection - Clinical Pharmacology

-In patients treated with intravenous metronidazole, using a dosage regimen of 15 mg/kg loading dose followed 6 hours later by 7.5 mg/kg every 6 hours, the average peak steady-state plasma concentrations (Cmax) and trough concentrations (Cmin) were 25 mcg/mL and 18 mcg/mL, respectively.
+In patients treated with Metronidazole Injection using a dosage regimen of 15 mg/kg loading dose followed six hours later by 7.5 mg/kg every six hours, the average peak steady-state concentrations (Cmax) and trough (Cmin) were 25 mcg/mL and 18 mcg/mL, respectively.
 Plasma concentrations of metronidazole are proportional to the administered dose.
 An eight-hour intravenous infusion of 100 mg to 4,000 mg of metronidazole in normal subjects showed a linear relationship between dose and peak plasma concentration.
 The average elimination half-life of metronidazole in healthy subjects is eight hours.